ruhui0806/dev-academy-2023-exercise/README.md

 # Run test for backend:

+<li> Under the server folder, add the environment variable "TEST_MONGODB_URI" to .env file for testing with a separate database:

+    TEST_MONGODB_URI = "mongodb+srv://ruhuiwensahla:<password>@cluster0.rsorbpa.mongodb.net/testCitybike?retryWrites=true&w=majority"

-go to the server folder, and run with the following command: npm run test
+<li> Go to the server folder, and run all the tests with the following command:

+    npm run test
-Run tests one by one:

-The following command only runs the tests found in the tests/journey_api.test.js file: npm test -- tests/journey_api.test.js
+<li> Or run tests one by one.
+The following command only runs the tests in the tests/journey_api.test.js file:

+    npm test -- tests/journey_api.test.js

-# how to run test for frontend:
+# Run test for frontend

+## Run React Test

-Run React Test: go to the client folder, and run with the following command:
+<li> Go to the client folder, and run each test with the following command:

     CI=true npm test -- tests/JourneyRow.test.js

+NB: run the test in JourneyRow.test.js file.
+<br></br>

+## Run end-to-end test

-Run e2e test: When both the backend and frontend are running, go to the client folder,we can start Cypress with the command: npm run cypress:open
+<li> Make sure that both the backend and frontend are running
+<li> Go to the client folder, we can start Cypress with the command:

+    npm run cypress:open

-then select "E2E Testing" tab from the page then click "Start E2E Testing in Chrome/Electron" then click to run the file "city-bike-app.cy.js"
+ <li> Select "E2E Testing" tab from the page.
+<li> Click "Start E2E Testing in Chrome/Electron".
+<li> Click on the file name "city-bike-app.cy.js" to run the test.